etherCorps/svexy/README.md

 # Svexy UI

 ## Note
 <p>This is a under development project.
 So, I request everyone to not use this one till v1.0.
-I'll release it in August 2022 with min 10 Components.
+I'll release it in August 2022 with minimum ten components.
 I'm open to ideas and help.
 </p>
 <p>